robusta-dev/Hello-DevOps-Project/docs/projects/buildpythonlocally/yourfirstproject.md

     ```

 ## Build the Docker image

+The main goal of using Docker is to make an app portable and reproducible.
+If you share just the Dockerfile, a person cannot run your application.
+It's just instructions and not the actual application.

+This is why we need a Docker Image.
+It is a binary package with your app, dependencies and startup command baked into it.

-A Docker image is created using our `Dockerfile`, a single image can be used to create one or more containers.
+Anyone can use this image to create one or more containers.
+You heard it right, a single image can be used to create multiple containers.

 Run the following command to build the docker image
 ```yaml linenums="1"
 docker build -t python-app:v1 . # (1)!
 ```

+1.  ### What are these arguments for?

-1.  `-t` - Tag your app, in this case `v1`.
-Create multiple versions of the same image with different tags.
+    `-t` - Used to tag the image, in this case `v1`.
+You can create multiple versions of the same image with different tags.

-    `.` - Build the Dockerfile in the current directory.
+    `.` - The period specifies that the Dockerfile in the current directory be used to build the image.
+You can also provide a path to the Dockerfile if its in a different location.

 ??? success "Output"